-Ralph Rice is the Associate Dean and Director of the School of Physician Assistant Studies.
+Dr. Ralph Rice is the Associate Dean and Director of the School of Physician Assistant Studies.
 He holds the rank of Associate Professor and joined the School in January, 2011.

 He received his bachelor’s degree in Microbiology from the University of South Florida and his Bachelor of Health Sciences in Physician Assistant Studies from the University of Florida.
 Additionally, he holds a Master’s of Physician Assistant Studies from University of Nebraska and a doctorate in health sciences from Nova Southeastern University.

-Ralph’s academic and research interests include Wilderness and Travel Medicine, Infectious Diseases, Evidence-Based Medicine, Bioethics and Professionalism.
+Dr. Rice’s academic and research interests include Wilderness and Travel Medicine, Infectious Diseases, Evidence-Based Medicine, Bioethics and Professionalism.
 On these topics, he has given presentations at state and national conferences and has published articles in leading PA professional journals.
 Selected recent publications include: “PA Quandary: Is It Ethically Permissible to Mandate Influenza Vaccination for Health Care Workers?”
 Journal of American Academy of Physician Assistants (2010), “Cat Bites: A Reason for Caution”, Advance for Physician Assistants (2010), “The Clinician Scientist: A Proposed Dual Track MMS-PhD Program”, Journal of Physician Assistant Education (2009).

 Professional memberships include the American Academy of Physician Assistants (AAPA), Physician Assistant Education Association (PAEA) and the Florida Academy of Physician Assistants.
 He has served as a peer reviewer for the Journal of Physician Assistant Education, Journal of the American Academy of Physician Assistants and Clinician Reviews.
 He has been a reviewer and evaluator for the PAEA student writing competition since 2008 and previously served as a test item writer for the PACKRAT.

-Bob Bobilin is Academic Coordinator for the UF School of Physician Assistant Studies and has the rank of Assistant Professor.
+Mr. Bob Bobilin is Academic Coordinator for the UF School of Physician Assistant Studies and has the rank of Assistant Professor.
 He joined the faculty in 2006 and also graduated from the (former) UF PA Program.

-Bob earned a Bachelor of Arts degree in Zoology and a Master of Science degree in Chemistry and Biochemistry, both from the University of South Florida.
+Mr. Bobilin earned a Bachelor of Arts degree in Zoology and a Master of Science degree in Chemistry and Biochemistry, both from the University of South Florida.
 He also holds the Master of Physician Assistant Studies degree from the University of Florida.

-After graduating from the UF Program, Bob entered clinical practice with Digestive Disease Associates, a private practice in Gainesville specializing in gastroenterology.
+After graduating from the UF Program, Mr.Bobilin entered clinical practice with Digestive Disease Associates, a private practice in Gainesville specializing in gastroenterology.
 He practiced there for three years before changing paths to become a physician assistant educator.
 He currently divides his time between the PA classroom (full-time) and part-time clinical practice with the University of Florida Inflammatory Bowel Disease Clinic.

-Bob’s academic interests focus on gastroenterology, specifically new developments in the treatment of chronic hepatitis B&C, and in the treatment of irritable bowel syndrome, ulcerative colitis, and Crohn’s disease.
+Mr. Bobilin’s academic interests focus on gastroenterology, specifically new developments in the treatment of chronic hepatitis B&C, and in the treatment of irritable bowel syndrome, ulcerative colitis, and Crohn’s disease.
 His clinical interests include inflammatory bowel disease and viral hepatitis.

-In the PA curriculum Bob teaches Behavioral and Community Medicine, Differential Diagnosis and Clinical Problem Solving, Advanced Clinical Practicum, and individual sections of Introduction to Medicine including Dermatology, Gastroenterology, Rheumatology, and Obstetrics/Gynecology.
+In the PA curriculum Mr. Bobilin teaches Behavioral and Community Medicine, Differential Diagnosis and Clinical Problem Solving, Advanced Clinical Practicum, and individual sections of Introduction to Medicine including Dermatology, Gastroenterology, Rheumatology, and Obstetrics/Gynecology.
 He also lectures in Physical Diagnosis (male exam, pulmonology, abdomen, and mental status), in Clinical Procedures (suturing and phlebotomy), in Hospital Practicum (sexual history and liver function tests), and in Radiology (abdominal radiology) and serves as small group instructor for the Medical Communications course.

-Bob is a member of the Florida Academy of Physician Assistants (FAPA) and the American Academy of Physician Assistants (AAPA).
+Mr. Bobilin is a member of the Florida Academy of Physician Assistants (FAPA) and the American Academy of Physician Assistants (AAPA).
 He serves as Gainesville Area Representative to FAPA and also serves on the Legislative and Government Affairs Committee of FAPA.

-Liz Brownlee is an Assistant Professor for the University of Florida School of Physician Assistant Studies.
+Ms. Liz Brownlee is an Assistant Professor for the University of Florida School of Physician Assistant Studies.
 She joined the faculty in May of 2009.

-Liz received her Bachelor of Science in Exercise and Sports Sciences in 2000 from the University of Florida.
+Ms. Brownlee received her Bachelor of Science in Exercise and Sports Sciences in 2000 from the University of Florida.
 Additionally she received her Master of Physician Assistant Studies degree in 2003, from the University of Florida.

-After graduating from the University of Florida, Liz entered clinical practice at the Bone Marrow Transplant Unit at the University of Florida until 2005.
+After graduating from the University of Florida, Ms. Brownlee entered clinical practice at the Bone Marrow Transplant Unit at the University of Florida until 2005.
 She then moved to Panama City, where she practiced in Emergency Medicine until 2007.
 From 2007-2009 she practiced in a Pulmonology practice as well as Primary Care.

-Liz is a member of the Florida Academy of Physicians, the Physician Assistant Education Association, and the American Academy of Physician Assistants.
+Ms. Brownlee is a member of the Florida Academy of Physicians, the Physician Assistant Education Association, and the American Academy of Physician Assistants.

-Shalon Buchs is the Associate Director and the Admissions Coordinator for the School of Physician Assistant Studies.
+Ms. Shalon Buchs is the Associate Director and the Admissions Coordinator for the School of Physician Assistant Studies.
 She joined the University of Florida School of Physician Assistant Studies in September 2008 as Assistant Professor.
 She holds a Bachelor of Science degree in Psychology from the University of Florida, a Master of Health Science degree from Duke University, and the Physician Assistant degree also from Duke.
 This is her first teaching position in PA education.

-Shalon teaches in several sections of Introduction to Medicine including Cardiology, Psychiatry and Emergency Medicine.
+Ms. Buchs teaches in several sections of Introduction to Medicine including Cardiology, Psychiatry and Emergency Medicine.
 In addition, she has lecturing responsibilities in Medical Communications, Behavioral and Community Medicine, Physical Diagnosis, Differential Diagnosis, and Laboratory Medicine.
 She also teaches a large portion of our Electrocardiography course.

-Shalon’s academic interests include interprofessional learning, preventive medicine, evidence-based medicine, and the integration of technology into medical learning and practice.
+Ms. Buchs academic interests include interprofessional learning, preventive medicine, evidence-based medicine, and the integration of technology into medical learning and practice.
 Clinical interests include primary care medicine, women’s health and emergency medicine.

 She has been invited as a speaker to several state conferences in Florida and Georgia on cardiology and EKG related topics.
 Additionally, she has been invited to speak at the national PA conference to speak on Over the Counter Drugs in conjuction with a PharmD and also on the topic of Acute Coronary Syndromes.

-Shalon is a member of the Florida Academy of Physicians and serves as the Ocala/Marion County area representative to that organization.
+Ms. Buchs is a member of the Florida Academy of Physicians and serves as the Ocala/Marion County area representative to that organization.
 She is a member of the Physician Assistant Education Association, and serves on the Awards Committee for the Association.
 She is a fellow member of the American Academy of Physician Assistants.